-The Battle of Moores Creek Bridge Anniversary Celebration
+The Battle of Moore’s Creek Bridge 250th Anniversary Celebration

 Lower Cape Fear Chapter